Nobody's Fool (Slade song): Critical reception

 Upon its release as a single in the UK, Sue Byrom of Record Mirror & Disc described "Nobody's Fool" as "Slade at their best" and believed it would be an "instant hit".
 She called it "one of the best singles Slade have released for ages", noting it is "bright and bouncy" and "very catchy, from the first hearing".
 The Shepherds Bush Gazette praised Slade for "really hav[ing] come up with a winner this time".
 They wrote, "They have managed to combine the mellow sound only achieved before on their slower numbers with a bounchy, up-tempo rhythm.
 Gone is the screech and the crash-bang-wallop.
 Welcome instead an irresistible toe-tapper with a tune that will have you singing along by the second chorus."

 John Hutson of the Thanet Times was also positive, remarking, "Enter Slade with style and a newly-found sophistication which epitomises their latest album – of which this is the title track.
 The song is nicely controlled with lush piano and guitar chords to enfold Noddy Holder's vocals and gets well away from the group's former brash and raw image."
 Ken Lawrence of the Sandwell Evening Mail considered it a "good song" and noted the "change of style from foot-stomp music to a less violent, easier-to-listen to brand".
 Chris Mosey of the Dorset Evening Echo was less positive in his review, remarking, "One day soon they are going to put out a single that doesn't make the charts.
 This could be it."
+Steve Clarke of the NME felt the song was not "very inspired" and was "lyrically lame all the way".
+He concluded, "Certainly they aren't doing themselves justice bringing out inferior product like this."

 In a review of the single's US release, Record World wrote, "Slade's new streamlined sound displays less of the throaty coarseness of old and more of a melodic pop timbre.
 This tune has excellent AM/FM potential as a couple of chiming guitars dominate."
 Jim Green of Trouser Press called it "arguably the best track" from Nobody's Fools and "certainly the most commercial".
 He remarked it "barely sound[s] like Slade but for Noddy's unmistakable vocal, and even he sounds different until he hits the chorus", and also noted the "slightly syncopated, catchy bass line" and "Motown-ish female backing vocals".